MarcoDaniels/environment-decoder/README.md

 * the environment variable is not set and not using `.withDefault()` - all missing variables will be listed in the exception
 * the environment variable cannot be cast to type (ex: using `asNumber` on `abcde`)
+* using `asStringUnion` or `asNumberUnion` and the environment variable is not set to one of the allowed values

 All exceptions will be thrown at run time, so it would be recommended to use `environmentDecoder` as close as possible to the entry point of the application in order to catch errors as early as possible.